ilyasben26/aws-anmeldung-jaeger-terraform/README.md

 ```

 After analysing these two requests and some testing, I came to the following conclusions:
 - The browser asked to know my location before sending the POST request, this has something to do with `gpc_lat` and `gps_long` parameters, it seems like this is being used to suggest which location is closest to the user and has no importance for the workflow.
-If the user choose to block the location request, these two parameters are set to 999
+If the user choose to block the location request, these two parameters are set to 999.
-- `loc` and `select_location` are used for the location. `loc` is an ID and `select_location` always has the name of the location plus *auswählen*
+- `loc` and `select_location` are used for the location. `loc` is an ID and `select_location` always has the name of the location plus *auswählen*.

 The last GET request to `/termine/suggest` is used to fetch the results of the previous POST request by showing the user which appointments are available, in case now appointment is available, the following is shown:

 ![Pasted image 20231222154717](https://github.com/ilyasben26/aws-anmeldung-jaeger/assets/73348981/958c889a-227e-4d0e-852c-ba277f764c7a)

 To summarise the following is needed to check if appointments are available:
-1. Make a GET request to the portal to get a session cookie (`/termine`)
+1. Make a GET request to the portal to get a session cookie (`/termine`).
-3. Make a GET request to the specific page for a location (`/termine/select2?md=$id`)
+3. Make a GET request to the specific page for a location (`/termine/select2?md=$id`).
-4. Make a GET request in which we specify the request service using the url parameters (`/termine/location?mdt=$id&select_cnc=1&cnc-8580=0 ...`)
+4. Make a GET request in which we specify the request service using the url parameters (`/termine/location?mdt=$id&select_cnc=1&cnc-8580=0 ...`).
-5. Make a POST request in which we specify the request service as using url parameters as well as some parameters in the request body (`/termine/location?mdt=$id&select_cnc=1&cnc-8580=0 ...`)
+5. Make a POST request in which we specify the request service as using url parameters as well as some parameters in the request body (`/termine/location?mdt=$id&select_cnc=1&cnc-8580=0 ...`).
-6. Make a final GET request to get the results (`/termine/suggest`)
+6. Make a final GET request to get the results (`/termine/suggest`).

 Armed with this knowledge of how the portal works, I can now begin automatising the appointment checking process.